 Preparation is everything.
 I love a good list and a bit of research beforehand.
 A little bit of time spent planning your trip will make all the difference.

-Perhaps try a night camping in your garden first – we did this and the kids loved it and slept really well so this gave us the confidence to book a trip.
+#2 try a night camping in your garden first – we did this and the kids loved it and slept really well so this gave us the confidence to book a trip.
 No one woke up too early, feeling cold etc. The only problem we had was getting the eldest to sleep as she was so excited!
 This has to be one of our favourite things to do outside at home.

-Find a family-friendly campsite in your chosen location – we wanted to be within a couple of hours from home for our first trip, not least because we were setting off after school on a Friday.
+# 3 – Find a family-friendly campsite in your chosen location – we wanted to be within a couple of hours from home for our first trip, not least because we were setting off after school on a Friday.
 You can do this through a simple Google search or try a website called Pitch up.

-Make a list of everything you will need to buy and pack – we had most of the essentials already but we needed a few extra bits.
+#4 Make a list of everything you will need to buy and pack – we had most of the essentials already but we needed a few extra bits.
 A packing list means you won’t forget something important like the tent pegs or your toddler’s teddy that they won’t sleep without.
 Find my answer to What do I need for camping with a toddler? here.
 I promise these items will make your trip easier.

-Pack toys and snacks for the journey within reach – you’ll need them for the journey and once you arrive on site.
+#5 Pack toys and snacks for the journey within reach – you’ll need them for the journey and once you arrive on site.
 Find the best camping toys for kids here.

-Pack the tent last so it is easy to get out when you arrive – you don’t want to have to empty the car out to get to the tent that you packed first!
+#6 Pack the tent last so it is easy to get out when you arrive – you don’t want to have to empty the car out to get to the tent that you packed first!
 Don’t forget the mallet and peg bag too.

 Tips for camping with toddlers

 #9 Pack food they’ll enjoy – Don’t expect your cool box to keep things cold for more than about 20 hours approx. Freeze some small bottles of juice or water and plenty of ice packs and it might last this long.
 Some sites have freezers where you can refreeze the ice packs.
 Update: We’ve found one that keeps everything cold for at least 48 hours.
 It’s the Coleman extreme 3.
 Find out how much it is currently on sale for * here.

-Pack flip flops for the showers (they’re not usually the cleanest places).
+#12 Pack flip flops for the showers (they’re not always the cleanest places).
 Take two bags that you can hang from hooks in the showers for keeping your shoes, towels and clean and dirty clothes off the wet floor.